Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Abstract

-{\bf Abstract.} Backoff algorithms are used in many distributed systems where multiple devices contend for a shared resource.
-For the classic balls-into-bins problem, the number of singletons---those bins with a single ball---is important to the analysis of several backoff algorithms; however, existing analyses employ advanced probabilistic tools to obtain concentration bounds.
+Backoff algorithms are used in many distributed systems where multiple devices contend for a shared resource.
+For the classic balls-into-bins problem, the number of singletons---those bins with a single ball---is important to the analysis of several backoff algorithms; however, existing analyses employ advanced probabilistic tools.
 Here, we show that standard Chernoff bounds can be used instead, and the simplicity of this approach is illustrated by re-analyzing some well-known backoff algorithms.